 Striking your orbital area risks fractures and permanent eye damage for zero benefit.
 Do not.

-One eye-level photo gives you your exact canthal tilt in degrees, both eyes, from 478 facial landmarks — processed in your browser.
+One eye-level photo gives you a face-relative estimate for both eyes, in degrees, using a 478-point landmark detector - processed in your browser.
 Free, no signup, no forum required.

 Measure My Canthal Tilt FreeYour eye area has real numbers - get them before taking anyone's word for it.